 People don’t want more apps.
 People want app content — to watch an exciting video, laugh at a picture, try a new recipe, or buy a product.
 The problem is that apps weren’t designed to have individual, addressable pages like websites do.
 Most importantly, there used to be no way to route new users to them if they did.

 Mobile deep links fix this by creating a link that points to a specific page inside of an app and that work on every platform.
 Moreover, we created tools that allow developers to quickly outfit their app to support mobile deep linking and create the links necessary to expose their app pages on the web.
 As this database of links expands, people will be able to connect with pages in apps in the same way they connect with websites today.

 In addition to allowing app pages to be discovered, deep links improve the conversion, engagement, and retention of new users.
 According to our research, users who install an app from a deep link are twice as likely to remain in the app after one month, have improved click-to-install rate by 6x, and engage with the app twice as much.
 This is because deep links improve the user experience by taking users directly to the content that they’re looking for.

 How close are we to deep links becoming the standard?

 When we realized the potential deep links had if they were used by every app on the market, we sold our app business and decided to focus on Branch full-time.
-This was a little over year ago and there are now over 5,000 apps using the Branch SDK with hundreds more joining every week.
+This was a little over a year ago and there are now over 5,000 apps using the Branch SDK with hundreds more joining every week.
 We’re continually amazed at the continued growth in adoption of the tool in the ecosystem.
 Over time, we hope Branch will become synonymous with mobile deep linking.

 However, there’s still a lot of work to do.
 We need the help of mobile developers all around the world.
 If you know a mobile developer or build apps yourself, please spend the 5-10 minutes and start deep linking.
-You can get start by visiting our dev portal.
+You can get started by visiting our dev portal.

 What will this mean for me in the future?